Introduction

 First, you’ll need to obtain the IP Address and port your proxy is running on from the Stratum proxy logs.
 The default port is 3333.

 If your miner and proxy are on the same machine, the PROXYIPADDRESS will be localhost.
+If your miner and proxy are not on the same machine, you may need to port forward the proxy port.

 Once you’ve obtained the IP Address and port, run the miner with the following command, making sure to replace PROXYIPADDRESS with the IP Address and STRATUMPORT with the port your proxy is running on:

-./output/quai-gpu-miner -U -P stratum://PROXYIPADDRESS:STRATUMPORT
+./output/quai-gpu-miner-nvidia -U -P stratum://PROXYIPADDRESS:STRATUMPORT

 The quai-gpu-miner should now be running and outputting logs to the terminal.